-During this time, Borrow Areas G, H, J, L, N, O, and P as well as Borrow Area A from the former West Onslow Beach Coastal Storm Damage Reduction project were reevaluated and the District developed High Confidence Volumes for those areas within and beyond the territorial seas limit (3 nautical mile line).
+During this time, Borrow Areas G, H, J, L, N, O, and P as well as Borrow Area A from the former West Onslow Beach Coastal Storm Damage Reduction project were reevaluated and the District developed High Confidence Volumes for those areas within and beyond 3 nautical miles (territorial sea limit).
 These volumes do not represent the total amount of available material, but instead represent the estimated volume of material that could be taken from the borrow area with a high degree of confidence in both the quality and quantity of material.
 These volumes were established by raising the original dredge cut depths from the 2020 Geotechnical Appendix to an elevation that avoids all instances of cemented sand, rock fragments, and cemented gravel found in the field descriptions of the boring logs.
 Note: dredge box delineations and/or volumes are subject to change and should only be regarded as drafts that are currently under development (Figure 1-Figure 4).

-The High Confidence Volumes for Borrow Areas A, G, H, J, L, N, O, and P were compiled (Table 1) and includes a total of approximately 20.5 million cubic yards (MCY) with approximately 14.7 MCY within the territorial seas limit (3 nautical mile line) and approximately 5.8 MCY beyond the territorial seas limit (3 nautical mile line).
-The total estimated volume of material for these borrow areas is approximately 20.5 MCY.
+The High Confidence Volumes for Borrow Areas A, G, H, J, L, N, O, and P were compiled (Table 1) and includes a total of approximately 20.5 million cubic yards with approximately 14.7 million cubic yards within 3 nautical miles (territorial sea limit) and approximately 5.8 million cubic yards beyond 3 nautical miles (territorial sea limit).
+The total estimated volume of material for these borrow areas is approximately 20.5 million cubic yards.
 While this interpretation represents a reduction in overall borrow material, it was not expected to impact the life of the project and additional geotechnical investigations are ongoing to further delineate beach quality material suitable for placement at Surf City.